tenjin/tenjin-unity-sdk/README.md

  /Assets/Plugins/Android/installreferrer-*.aar
 ```

+> We have a demo project - [tenjin-unity-sdk-demo](https://github.com/tenjin/tenjin-unity-sdk-demo) that demonstrates the integration of tenjin-unity-sdk.
+You can this project as example to understand how to integrate the tenjin-unity-sdk.

 ## <a id="oaid"></a>OAID and other Android App Stores

 Tenjin supports promoting your app on other Android App Stores using the Android OAID.
 We have the following requirements for integrating OAID libraries. **If you plan to release your app outside of Google Play, make sure to implement these OAID libraries.**